 Ahmed was born in Algiers in 1969.
-He comes from a middle class family with eleven children.
-After high school, Ahmed trained from 1988 to 1989 as an accountant for Algeria’s premier oil company, Sonatrach, where he made an impression as a star player on the company’s famous football team.
+He comes from a middle class family and is one of eleven children.
+After high school, Ahmed trained from 1988 to 1989 as an accountant for Algeria’s national oil company, Sonatrach, where he made an impression as a star player on the company’s famous football team.
 He was then called up for a term of national service.
 When he finished, Ahmed returned to Sonatrach for approximately four years (until 1997), working in its commercial division.

 In an effort to lie low Ahmed went to work for his father’s business, rather than returning to Sonatrach.
 But the threats continued; the GIA visited Ahmed’s family and menaced them as well.
 Fearing for their safety, Ahmed decided to leave Algeria.

 He travelled via France to England, where he headed for Bournemouth and started life as an asylum seeker working in a launderette.
 He then worked at the Swallow Royal Hotel while the 1999 Labour Party conference was taking place.
-Ahmed was in charge of cleaning Deputy Prime Minister John Prescott’s room during the conference and received a personal thank you note and a healthy tip from Mr Prescott.
+Ahmed was in charge of cleaning Deputy Prime Minister John Prescott’s room during the conference, and he even received a personal thank you note and healthy tip from Mr Prescott.

 In 2001 Ahmed was invited to the Home Office to discuss his asylum application.
-Unfortunately, his application for asylum was refused.
+Unfortunately, his application for asylum, like many other such claims from Algeria at that time, was refused.
 He appealed, but the procedure dragged on for months.
 He was having increasing difficulty finding steady work and greatly feared deportation.
 He decided to travel to Pakistan, where he could take advantage of free educational programs to study the Koran.
 He hoped after a few months the economy would be better and his job prospects would improve.

 Ahmed hoped to reach Islamabad, from where he would fly back home to the UK.
 He did not make it.
 After crossing the border from Afghanistan in December 2001, Ahmed was seized in a small village and taken briefly to a border prison.
 He was then transferred to another prison six or seven hours’ drive away, where he was held for about two weeks and interrogated by the CIA.
-He was then moved to Kandahar, where he underwent further interrogation and suffered beatings and other physical abuse.
-In March 2002 he was transferred to Guantánamo.
-He has remained there ever since.
+After this, he was moved to Kandahar, where he underwent further interrogation and suffered beatings and other physical abuse.
+In March 2002 he was transferred to Guantánamo, where he has been detained ever since.